zalando/restful-api-guidelines/headers/ProprietaryHeaders.md

 optional; therefore, the OpenAPI API specification is the right place to make this explicitly visible.
 Use the parameter definitions of the resource HTTP methods.

+HTTP/1.1 standard ([RFC-2068](https://www.ietf.org/rfc/rfc2068.txt)) defines two types of headers: end-to-end and hop-by-bop headers.
+End-to-end headers must be transmitted to the ultimate recipient of a request or response.
+Hop-by-hop headers, on the contrary, are meaningful for a single connection only.

+**All Zalando's proprietary headers are end-to-end headers**.

+In general, proprietary headers should be avoided.
+They can be used in cases when parameter represents a pass-through end-to-end header.
+A valid use-case of a proprietary header is providing context information which is not a part of the actual API, but is used by subsequent communication.

 Remember that HTTP header field names are not case-sensitive.

 | Header field name | Type    | Description                       | Header field value example                |